How to Create an Email Footer: Design Best Practices and Examples

 Any clickable link, especially an unsubscribe link, should be highlighted in color or underlined.
 The user should be able to quickly find it.
 First, it improves email usability and accessibility.

-As for another email footer example, you can organize links against a contrast background so that they easily catch the eye.
+As for another email footer example, you can organize links against a contrasting background so that they easily catch the eye.

 Add Extra Useful Links